mbaumer/us_hep_funding/docs/_states/NV.md

 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received  49  NSF MPS grants, totalling  $4,957,899.00 Who have these grants gone to?
+In the past 5 years, this state has received:
+49 NSF MPS grants, totalling $4,957,899.00

                                                     Amount ($)
 Institution                                   Year
 BOARD OF REGENTS NEVADA SYSTEM OF HIGHER EDUC 2012      240656